gravi2/machine-learning/bike-sharing/README.md

  The Neural network:
 1. Defines random weights for the input and hidden layers.
-2. Defines forward pass and back propogation (Gradient descent) implementations.
+2. Defines forward pass and back propagation (Gradient descent) implementations.
-3. Trains the model using the traininig data from dataset.
+3. Trains the model using the training data from dataset.
 4. Validates the model by using part of the unseen dataset.

 # Accuracy